Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 In everyday experience, interactions between objects are often straightforward to visualise.
 We forcefully push open a jammed door or hammer a nail into wood.
 A strong gale can topple a tree, while a gentle summer breeze merely causes leaves to flutter.
 These interactions feel intuitive because we understand what it means when one thing pushes, pulls, or resists another.
 However, at an atomic level, most of these mechanical forces are produced by electromagnetic force.
 The interactions between atoms and molecules within objects are governed by electromagnetism, and this underlying reality explains many of the mechanical forces that shape the world around us.

-Electromagnetism also plays a key role in other everyday actions, such as visualising the world around us, turning on a light at the stitch, cooking with a microwave or induction hob, or changing channels using a TV remote.
+Electromagnetism also plays a key role in other everyday actions, such as perceiving the world around us, turning on a light at the stitch, cooking with a microwave or induction hob, or changing channels using a TV remote.

 - Simply looking around at the world involves light waves, a feature of electromagnetism, entering our eyes and triggering chemical reactions that produce signals transmitted to our brains.